Nevpzo/Mirabelle/README.md

 python Mirabelle.py
 ```

-The tool opens showing a global map, you have to load a reference netCDF file containing a lon/lat grid.
+The tool opens showing a global map, you have to load a reference netCDF file containing longitude and latitude information.
 You can then define polygons with the mouse:

 **Mouse controls:**
 - **Left Click**: Place a vertex of the polygon.
 Vertices are connected automatically.